apitafilms-boop/Emberly/README.md

 * 📏 A Height Generator. 📏
 * 👕 A highly-detailed clothes and accessories generator. 👕
 * ⚔️ A weapons generator. ⚔️
-* 💲 Money, job, or income generator. 💲
+* 💲 Money or income generator. 💲

 ### "How do I help?"
 🙏 You can help the development of Emberly by sending in a ticket with your changes. 🙏